microdc/auto-jenkins/README.md

 ```

-### Local run example
+## Local run example
 This is only useful for testing changes to jenkins config.
 If you want to test kubernetes specific functionality follow the procedure below.
+See step 3 below to generate the config files.
 ```
 docker run --rm -p 8080:8080 -p 50000:50000 \
                 -v "${PWD}/repos.txt":/usr/share/jenkins/data/repos.txt \